 To that end, and to reduce customer service challenges from general friction, we recommend all financial institutions offer a 90-day money-back guarantee.

 At launch, the Value-Added Checking provider may charge an administrative or start-up fee.
 This can be as high as $10,000, depending on available marketing and outreach options.
 This initial fee helps cover a portion of the marketing and training costs.

-Consider what a personalized mailing to all your account holders would cost your institution.
+Consider what TWO personalized mailings to all your account holders would cost your institution.